GitCodings/Stack-BE0-Basic-Service-Starter/README.md

 - Putting the `@JsonInclude(JsonInclude.Include.NON_NULL)` on your Model class

 ### Result
-All `Result` objects are available as static constants inside of the `com.github.klefstad_teaching.cs122b.core.result.BasicResults` class.
+All `Result` objects are available as static constants inside of the `com.gitcodings.stack.core.result.BasicResults` class.
 These can be used rather than creating your own.

 # Endpoints